Which city is cheaper, Heidelberg or Nuremberg?

 Nuremberg usually gets less rain in January than Heidelberg.
 Nuremberg gets 45 mm (1.8 in) of rain, while Heidelberg receives 52 mm (2 in) of rain this time of the year.

 Both Heidelberg and Nuremberg are popular destinations to visit in the spring with plenty of activities.
+Most visitors come to Nuremberg for the natural beauty during these months.
 Also, the spring months attract visitors to Heidelberg because of the natural beauty.

 In the spring, Nuremberg is around the same temperature as Heidelberg.
-Typically, the spring temperatures in Nuremberg in April are around 10°C (50°F), and Heidelberg is about 11°C (52°F).
+Typically, the spring temperatures in Nuremberg in April average around 10°C (50°F), and Heidelberg averages at about 11°C (52°F).

 Nuremberg usually receives around the same amount of sunshine as Heidelberg during spring.
 Nuremberg gets 166 hours of sunny skies, while Heidelberg receives 155 hours of full sun in the spring.